 Vice President of Services: Lee Crouse

 Lee Crouse is an Associate Professor of Theatre at The Mississippi University for Women.
 In addition to SETC, he serves as the Immediate Past President of the Mississippi Theatre Association and the Mississippi/SETC Professional Screening Auditions Coordinator.
 Past service to SETC includes Strategic Planning committee, Vice-President of States, Mississippi State Representative, the Screening Auditions Task Force, the IOT Task Force, and Chair and Vice-Chair of the Stage Movement Committee.
 He is a proud Associate member of the Stage Directors and Choreographers Society.

 Vice President of Administration: Maegan McNerney Azar

 Maegan McNerney Azar is the Associate Professor of Acting & Directing and Chair of Theatre Arts at Furman University in Greenville, SC.
 She received her BS in Theatre from East Tennessee State University and her MFA in Acting Pedagogy from The University of Alabama.
 Specialties include Physical Storytelling, Musical Theatre, and Theatre for Young Audiences.
 Prior to Furman, Maegan was the Education Director for the California Theatre Center.
 A member of SETC since 2001, Maegan’s career has developed in large part due to the organization’s constant presence in her professional and academic life.
-She has served SETC as Vice President of Administration, Secretary, Vice Chair of College & University Division, and on the Strategic Planning Committee, Hall of Fame Task Force, Succession Planning Task Force, and Screening Auditions Task Force.
+She has served SETC as Vice President of Administration, Secretary, Vice Chair of College & University Division, and on the Strategic Planning Committee (Chair), Hall of Fame Task Force, Succession Planning Task Force, and Screening Auditions Task Force.
 Maegan is also a co-founder of the SETC Women in Theatre Interest Group.

 Vice President of Finance: Jonathan R. Michaelsen